Bayes Factor Group Sequential Designs: Sensitivity analysis for rat experiment

 \section{Sensitivity analysis for rat experiment}

-Figure~\ref{fig:ratspermute} and Table~\ref{tab:kangpermute} show results from sensitivity analyses regarding the random permutation of the data set from \citet{Kang2025}, for which the original collection order is unknown.
+Figure~\ref{fig:ratspermute} and Table~\ref{tab:kangpermute} show results from sensitivity analyses regarding the random permutation of the data set from Kang et al. \citep{Kang2025}, for which the original collection order is unknown.
 The 11 rats saved reported in Section~\ref{sec:rat} are representative, or even a conservative estimate compared to the the permutation distribution in Figure~\ref{fig:ratspermute}.

 Similary, the decisions to stop for $H_0$ in the low dose and to stop for $H_1$ in the other groups reported in Section~\ref{sec:rat} corresponds to the majority of decisions across the permutations (Table~\ref{tab:kangpermute}).